SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C ultimate patho notesheet.md

 	1. **small muscles tire easily, worse later in the day = droopy eyelids/ptosis, diplopia/blurry/double vision**, fatigue, facial changes as exam goes on, problems talking, etc, weakness in **fingers**
 	2.  **thymus is abnormal with thymoma or hyperplasia
 	3. - **EMG = progressive decrmeents in AP potentials**
+	4. way worse dxif you have an anti-muSK antibody
-	4. TREAT: pyridostigmine, steroids, immunosuppressants myopathic dz =  suspect these if **weak + PAIN in upper arms, shoulders, thighs** - maybe a long hx or not progressive. most have **CK elevations** due to necrosis and dead myocytes... and huge is **degeneration/necrosis**
+	5. TREAT: pyridostigmine, steroids, immunosuppressants myopathic dz =  suspect these if **weak + PAIN in upper arms, shoulders, thighs** - maybe a long hx or not progressive. most have **CK elevations** due to necrosis and dead myocytes... and huge is **degeneration/necrosis**
 20. dermatomyosis - CK elevations, pink necrotic fibers, regeneration, and round atrophy , many biopsies seen here,
 	1. painful rash, in fasE + joints , might see vasculitis